sourcegraph/about/handbook/engineering/distribution/goals.md

     - ~~Cue.~~ Done: 3.17
     - ~~Dhall.~~ Done: 3.18
   - ~~Create a Kubernetes deployment PoC.~~ Done: 3.19
-  - Design Dhall Architecture. _Estimated completion: 3.20_
+  - Design Dhall Architecture. **In progress**
-  - Migrate internal deployments to Dhall, onboard other teams on how to make changes with Dhall and collect feedback. _Estimated completion: 3.21/3.22_
+  - Migrate internal deployments to Dhall, onboard other teams on how to make changes with Dhall and collect feedback. _Estimated: 3.21/3.22_
+  - Create customer facing migration path and how-to documentation. _Estimated: 3.21/3.22_
   - Use Dhall to generate public Kubernetes manifests.
-  - Create customer facing migration path and how-to documentation.
   - Migrate a highly technical customer to Dhall and collect usage feedback.
   - Design customization workflow.
     - Potentially Kustomize would still be used for last-mile changes and non-standard derivations.